 OEM or Aftermarket Air Filter?

-An OEM furnace filter is made by the company that also made your HVAC system, while aftermarket air filters are manufactured by specialized third-party companies.
+An OEM furnace filter is made by the company that also made your HVAC unit, while aftermarket air filters are manufactured by specialized third-party companies.
 Generally, both sources offer the right size air filter for your system, while after market manufacturers, such as FilterBuy, add extra features like odor blocking, higher MERV ratings and easier-to-replace designs.
 Top-quality after market filters manufactured by FilterBuy are also generally more affordable and they last longer.

 How Much Does Brand Matter?